 Selected recent and forthcoming publications include "Relative Truths: The Damnation of Theron Ware, Father Forbes, and the 'Church of America'" in American Literary Realism (2012); “Literary Darwinism and the Rise of Naturalism” in The Cambridge History of the American Novel, ed.
 Leonard Cassuto and Clare Eby (2011); "Women and Naturalism" in The Oxford Handbook of American Naturalism, ed.
 Keith Newlin (2011); “At Fault: Kate Chopin’s Other Novel” in The Cambridge Companion to Kate Chopin, ed.
 Janet Beer (2008); “Naturalism: Turn-of-the-Century Modernism” in The Blackwell Companion to the American Novel, 1900-1950, ed.
 John T. Matthews (2009); and “A Forgotten Daughter of Bohemia: Gertrude Christian Fosdick’s Out of Bohemia” in Legacy (2008).

 Literature.
-Professor Campbell’s research interests include American literature of the late 19th and early 20th centuries, with a special interest in local color or regional fiction, realism, and naturalism.
-Her other interests include the field of digital humanities, early film, and women's middlebrow fiction of the 1920s (Edna Ferber, Rose Wilder Lane, Dorothy Canfield Fisher).
-Her publications include work on Edith Wharton, Frank Norris, Louisa May Alcott, Mary E. Wilkins Freeman, Stephen Crane, William Dean Howells, Theodore Dreiser, Harold Frederic, Jack London, and Sarah Orne Jewett.
-Her current project is a book on women writers of naturalism called Bitter Tastes: Naturalism, Early Cinema, and American Women's Writing.
+My research interests include American literature of the late 19th and early 20th centuries, with a special interest in local color or regional fiction, realism, and naturalism.
+My interests include the field of digital humanities, early film, and women's middlebrow fiction of the 1920s (Edna Ferber, Rose Wilder Lane, Dorothy Canfield Fisher).
+Publications include work on Edith Wharton, Frank Norris, Louisa May Alcott, Mary E. Wilkins Freeman, Stephen Crane, William Dean Howells, Theodore Dreiser, Harold Frederic, Jack London, and Sarah Orne Jewett.

-Since the beginning, a central purpose in her teaching with technology has been to engage students in multimodal approaches to literature and writing, thus encouraging them to find a broader audience beyond the classroom and diverse ways of creating and expressing the meaning of texts.
-Her American literature site for scholars and students grew out of this interest.
-She is currently (2012-2015) an MLA Special Interest Delegate for Continuing and Distance Education.
+A central purpose in my 26 years of teaching with computer technology has been to engage students in multimodal approaches to literature and writing, thus encouraging them to find a broader audience beyond the classroom and diverse ways of creating and expressing the meaning of texts.
+My American literature site for scholars and students grew out of this interest.
+From 2012-2015 I served as an MLA Special Interest Delegate for Continuing and Distance Education.